tracee/contextlogger/README.md

 It does the following things:
 - offers handlers for most popular java frameworks that are used to detect errors (uncaught exceptions) automatically  and to provide information about the invocation context that lead to the error.
 - offers a fluent API that is helping you to create human and machine readable string representations for any kind of instances.
-This can be used to provide in manual log statements.
+This is very handy if you want to provide complex contextual information in manual log statements.
-- offers pre-defined and customized profiles to configure the output
 - offers a plugin mechanism that allows you to use customized output builders for specific types
 - offers a plugin mechanism to allow writing of contextual information to other kinds of targets than log files (for example: to send invocation context via HTTP to another server)
+- offers predefined and customized profiles to configure the output
-- offers a fixed output format that eases automatic detection of errors ( no more customer driven bug detection ;) ).
+- offers a static output format that eases automatic detection of errors ( no more customer driven bug detection ;) ).
 - integration is very easy with low impact on production code
 - uses slf4j as a log abstraction.
 Therefore most log frameworks are supported.